microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/includetarget.md

 ---
 title: "includeTarget resource type"
-description: "Represents a complex type that defines users and groups that are included in a set of changes."
+description: "Defines the users and groups that are included in a set of changes."
 author: "msft-poulomi"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"